 For more all-terrain tire options you can check out our article: The 12 Best All Terrain Tires: Top Picks For 2022

-Everything encapsulates in this quick rundown of Goodyear Wrangler Duratrac vs BF Goodrich KO2.
+Everything encapsulates in this quick rundown of Goodyear Wrangler Duratrac and BF Goodrich KO2.
 Yet, it’s not clear to call the winner.
 Each is recommended for distinct scenarios.

 Duratrac is praised for its qualified traction in winter conditions.
 Never look down on its good tread life as well!
 Still, it seems pretty noisier.
 These reasons conclude that Duratrac serves the best in off-road conditions and cold areas on snowy days.